cocos/cocos-engine/README.md

 ![image](https://user-images.githubusercontent.com/1503156/111037166-f27c7600-845d-11eb-988f-4c2c8b5c7321.png)

 This repo is the engine part of Cocos Creator, it's mainly written in TypeScript and support users to use TypeScript or ES6 to write game logics.
-The engine itself is mostly self-contained, with full-fledged runtime modules including lighting, material, particle, animation, physical, UI, terrain, sound, resource and scene-graph management, etc. It supports both native and web platforms, including Windows, Mac, iOS, Android, Web.
+In addition, the `native` directory provides the underlying implementation of the engine on native platforms.
+The engine itself is mostly self-contained, with full-fledged runtime modules including lighting, material, particle, animation, physical, UI, terrain, sound, resource and scene-graph management, etc. It supports both native and web platforms, including Windows, Mac, iOS, Android, HarmonyOS, Web.
 What's more exciting is that it supports rapidly expanding instant gaming platforms like WeChat Mini Game and Facebook Instant Games.

 The engine is naturally integrated within Cocos Creator, designed to only be the essential runtime library and not to be used independently.